 Between Arango and KeyLines, I built a simple microservice using the Foxx framework, giving a neat end-point that reduces lag and delivers data to KeyLines pre-parsed into the required JSON format.

 So far, so good.
-We can see the bridge, labelled with its device name and highlighted with a double ‘halo’.
+We can see the bridge, labeled with its device name and highlighted with a double ‘halo’.
 But a single-node network isn’t very insightful – let’s expand out a level:

 Already we can see several nodes with poor uptime – something we can drill into further by expanding out another level: